devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 _Figure 15: Wisgen WidgetTree favorites with Provider [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_

 To minimize re-builds the Provider Package uses ChangeNotifiers [[@flutterdevteamChangeNotifierClass2018]](https://api.flutter.dev/flutter/foundation/ChangeNotifier-class.html).
-This way Widgets can subscribe/listen to the provided Sate and get notified whenever the it changes.
-This is how an implementation of Wisgen's favorite list would look like using Provider. _Favorites_ is the class we will use to provide our favorite list globally.
+This way Widgets can subscribe/listen to the provided Sate and get notified whenever it changes.
+This is how an implementation of Wisgen's favorite list would look like using Provider. "_Favorites_" is the class we will use to provide our favorite list globally.
 The _notifyListeners()_ function will trigger rebuilds on all Widgets that listen to it.

 ```dart
 class Favorites with ChangeNotifier{